Residential intervention and enforcement policy

 The Housing Act 2004 introduced Empty Dwelling Management Orders (EDMO) in order to unlock the potential of empty houses and to get them back into use as houses as quickly as possible.
 EDMOs are designed as a backup to voluntary leasing arrangements with a Registered Provider and an alternative to enforcement action under other legislation.

 There are two types or order, Interim EDMO, and Final EDMO.
-EDMO allow the Council to secure the occupation and proper management of privately owned houses and flats that have been unoccupied for a specified period (at least six months).
+EDMO allow the Council to secure the occupation and proper management of privately owned houses and flats that have been unoccupied for a specified period (at least 6 months).

 In order to make an Interim EDMO the Council must apply for authorisation from First Tier Tribunal.
-The property must have been empty for at least six months and there must be a reasonable prospect that the property will become occupied if an interim EDMO is made.
+The property must have been empty for at least 6 months and there must be a reasonable prospect that the property will become occupied if an interim EDMO is made.

 An Interim EDMO comes into force as soon as it has been authorised and can last for 12 months.
 Once an Interim EDMO is in force, the Council must take steps to secure occupation and proper management of the property.
 However, the Council may only grant a tenancy with the consent of the owner.